Australian police arrest 3 over alleged Sydney terror plot - The Boston Globe

 Australian police arrest 3 over alleged Sydney terror plot

-CANBERRA, Australia (AP) — Three men were arrested on Tuesday over an Islamic State group-inspired plot to attack a variety of Sydney targets including police and defense buildings, courts, churches and diplomatic missions, police said.
+CANBERRA, Australia — Three men were arrested on Tuesday over an Islamic State group-inspired plot to attack a variety of Sydney targets including police and defense buildings, courts, churches, and diplomatic missions, police said.

 A 20-year-old suspect had been monitored by police for a year since he returned to Sydney from Lebanon, Australian Federal Police Assistant Commissioner Ian McCartney said.
 He was known to police in Lebanon.